mwilliamson/mammoth.js/README.md

      the style map passed in `styleMap` is combined with the default style map.
      To stop using the default style map altogether, set `options.includeDefaultStyleMap` to `false`.

-  * `transformDocument`: if set, this function is applied to the document read from the docx file before the conversion to HTML.

   * `convertImage`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
     Set this option to an [image converter](#image-converters) to override the default behaviour.